rivques/rivques.github.io/content/high-school-engineering/engineering-4/Eng-4-Code-Notebook.md

 ### Reflection
 To detect if we're at a dangerous tile, I just check if the absolute value of the Z component of the acceleration is less than 1 m/s².
 This is a fairly naive way of doing things, and if I wanted to detect a different angle I would need to do more complex trig.
 However, it works for this assignment, and it's simple, so it's staying.
 ## Crash avoidance part 3
 This is the third assignment in the crash avoidance series.
-We added an LED to indicate when the board was dangerously tilted and a battery so the board could be carried around.
+I added a gyroscpe to report rotation rate.
 ### Media
 ![A GIF of the gyro values on the OLED as I turn the board around.](/docs/eng-4/crash3.gif "The gyroscope reporting values.")
 ### Wiring